Burhinus: Description

 Burhinus are a genus of long-legged, large-eyed, terrestrial waders with eerie nocturnal calls.
-They range from 32 cm (Senegal thick-knee) to 59 cm (Bush stone-curlew).
+They range from 32 cm (Senegal thick-knee) to 59 cm (bush stone-curlew).
 There are generally only minor plumage differences between the sexes, and the late juveniles of Burhinus appear similar to the adults.
 Females may be smaller.
 All species of this genus have cryptic plumage of sandy browns with streaks and mottles, usually with spots of cream, buff, brown and black.
 The head of the Burhinus has a broad domed crown, giving rise to the Afrikaans name of dikkop, which translates to "thick head".
 The closed wings of most Burhinus have banded upper coverts.
-This is not as prominent on the American species and the Peruvian thick-knee is plainer and greyer except for the head.
+This is not as prominent on the Hesperoburhinus species; the Peruvian thick-knee is plainer and greyer except for the head.
 In flight, Burhinus’ wing plumage is much more striking with patterning that contrasts with the otherwise cryptic plumage.
 All Burhinus have black primary feathers with white patches, which is most developed in Bush stone-curlews.
 The wings are long and are held straight and out stretched in flight.
 Burhinus have a marked carpal angle and the outer wing has minimal tapering, with a pointed tip in some species.
 The inner wing is thinner, with 16-20 secondary feathers.
 Burhinus have 11 primary feathers, of which the outer most is very small and covered by the primary coverts.
 The twelve tail feather are generally short and rounded, except in the Spotted thick-knee which is medium in length and the Bush stone-curlew which has a longer more tapered tail.
 Their legs often extend beyond the tail in flight.